top of page

 How often should I undergo a skin cancer screening?

 The frequency of nonmelanoma skin cancer screenings depends on individual risk factors and previous experiences with suspicious moles or lesions.
 It is recommended to consult with your dermatologist who will advise you on an appropriate visual skin examination schedule.
-For more cancer information, consider discussing your skin color and concerns with your healthcare provider.
+For more cancer information, consider discussing your skin color and concerns with your skin specialist.

 Is skin cancer screening painful?